dji-sdk/Mobile-SDK-Doc/source/android-tutorials/index.md

 2. We override the `onDestroy()` method and invoke the `unregisterReceiver()` method by passing the `mReceiver` variable to unregister the broadcast receiver.

-3. In the `refreshSDKRelativeUI()` method, we check the DJIBaseProduct's connection status by invoking `isConnected()` method.
+3. In the `refreshSDKRelativeUI()` method, we check the BaseProduct's connection status by invoking `isConnected()` method.
 If the product is connected, we enable the `mBtnOpen` button, update the `mTextConnectionStatus`'s text content and update the `mTextProduct`'s content with product name.
 Otherwise, if the product is disconnected, we disable the `mBtnOpen` button and update the `mTextProduct` and `mTextConnectionStatus` textViews' content.

 Finally, let's implement the `onClick()` method of `mBtnOpen` button as shown below: